ToyotaInfoTech/RAMN/docs/quickstart.rst

     $ isotprecv -s 7e9 -d 7e1 -l can0

-This command will receive and display the answers to the UDS commands that you send.
+This command will receive and display the answers to the UDS commands that you send to ECU B.

 Finally, open a fourth terminal and type the following command to send your first UDS command to ECU B: